The AP Interview: Envoy says Taiwan learns from Ukraine war

-WASHINGTON (AP) — Taiwan’s top envoy to the U.S. said in an interview Friday that her self-ruled island has learned lessons from Ukraine’s war that would help it deter any attack by China or defend itself if invaded.
+WASHINGTON (AP) — Taiwan has learned important lessons from Ukraine’s war that would help it deter any attack by China or defend itself if invaded, the self-ruled island’s top envoy to the U.S. said in an interview Friday with The Associated Press.

-Among the important lessons: Do more to prepare military reservists and also civilians for the kind of all-of-society fight that Ukrainians are waging against Russia.
+Among the lessons: Do more to prepare military reservists and also civilians for the kind of all-of-society fight that Ukrainians are waging against Russia.

-“Everything we’re doing now is to prevent the pain and suffering of the tragedy of Ukraine from being repeated in our scenario in Taiwan,” Bi-khim Hsiao, Taiwan’s envoy to Washington, told The Associated Press.
+“Everything we’re doing now is to prevent the pain and suffering of the tragedy of Ukraine from being repeated in our scenario in Taiwan,” said Bi-khim Hsiao, Taiwan’s representative in Washington.

 “So ultimately, we seek to deter the use of military force.
 But in a worst-case scenario, we understand that we have to be better prepared,” Hsiao said.